-- 1. A column named "ssn_present" matches a PATH classifier for the SSN domain with a match strength of 0.67.
+- 1. A column named "ssn\present" matches a PATH classifier for the SSN domain with a match strength of 0.67.
 However, the column is boolean type and does not match the TYPE classifier for the SSN domain, which returns a -1.0 result.
 The verdict is -1.0 and the SSN domain is not assigned. - 2.
-A column named "passport_no" contains 9 digit numeric values, which match the REGEX classifiers for both the SSN and PASSPORT_NO domains.
+A column named "passport\no" contains 9 digit numeric values, which match the REGEX classifiers for both the SSN and PASSPORT\NO domains.
 Both REGEX classifiers return a confidence of 0.5 for this match.
-However, while the PATH classifier for the PASSPORT_NO domain matches and returns a match strength of 0.67, the PATH classifier for the SSN domain does not match, returning 0.
-The final confidence values are PASSPORT_NO at 0.84, and SSN at 0.5, so the PASSPORT_NO domain is the best match and the PASSPORT_NO domain and associated masking algorithm are assigned to the column.
+However, while the PATH classifier for the PASSPORT\NO domain matches and returns a match strength of 0.67, the PATH classifier for the SSN domain does not match, returning 0.
+The final confidence values are PASSPORT\NO at 0.84, and SSN at 0.5, so the PASSPORT\NO domain is the best match and the PASSPORT\NO domain and associated masking algorithm are assigned to the column.

-(i) Default assignment threshold
+Default assignment threshold

-The ASDD profiler has a default minimum confidence value of 1, which means that any positive match, no matter how weak, will trigger an assignment.
-This is significantly different from the legacy profiler, which by default requires an 80% match for data level expressions.
-The application setting ASDD/ DefaultAssignmentThreshold controls this value.
-For more details, refer to this section.
+The default minimum confidence value that must be met for the ASDD profiler to assign a domain and algorithm is significantly different from the legacy profiler.
+By default, this value is 1, so any positive match, no matter how weak, will trigger an assignment.
+The legacy profiler by default requires an 80% match for data level expressions.
+This value is controlled by the application setting ASDD/ DefaultAssignmentThreshold; refer to this section for details.